 Darrell and I got married in June of 2000.
 Darrell wanted to get me a dog.
 He knew I really liked Dalmatians.
 He came across a breeder in Georgia who had smaller Dalmatians.
 Enter Peaches to our lives.
 Then over time, we added Puddles, Pebbles and Peanuts.
 Currently we still have Peaches and Peanuts.
 (Update...both Peaches, Peanuts and Hairball our Yorkie are in Heaven)

-It wasn't until about seven years ago that we started getting involved in rescue dogs.
+It wasn't until about ten years ago that we started getting involved in rescue dogs.
 My husband Darrell and I were facing having to put Puddles to sleep due to health issues.
 So, we wanted to adopt a small standard Dalmatian to give Peaches a friend, and help save a life.
 We found the perfect dog from a Dalmatian Rescue.
 We named her Poke-A-Dot.
 She literally changed our lives and opened up our hearts to so many special dogs in need.

 We fell deeply in love with Poke-A-Dot the first time we meet her, and she loved us too!
 We can't imagine our life without her.
 Shortly after getting Poke, we decided to get involved with fostering.
 We fostered at least 8 dogs and helped with the adoption process.
 We also helped with transporting dogs that were in need.

 We even became a foster failure with Maggie the dog in the photo.
 She was a senior and she was in a shelter.
 We had her for about a month and then an opportunity came for Maggie to be transported up north.
 We decided that she could spend the rest of her life with us.
 She lived with us for about 6 more months before we had to put her to sleep.
 She was such a perfect, wonderful dog and we knew she was very happy here!
+She has since went to Heaven.

 Another update...In March 2017 we had to say goodbye to Peanut and Hairball our little Yorkie on the same day.
 In April 2017, we added a really cool Golden Doodle Thelma who needed a new home to our family.
 So, currently we have Poke-A-Dot, Snowball, KJ and Thelma.
 And in November of 2017 Stella a standard Poodle needed a new home and she's added a puppy to our lives.
 She's just a little over 1 and her favorite thing to do is play with remote controls.
 Haha